Erreur32/DayZ-Stat-Server/README.md

-## 🔥 STILL in Devlopment ... not ready to be on production
+## 🔥 STILL in Devlopment ... not ready for production.

 -----